perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - Walkthrough the incident response policy and procedures
 - Attend external training courses
 - Drafting new incident response procedures
-- After major incident has been handled, organisation s
+- After major incident has been handled, organisation should hold a meeting to:
+	- review how effective incident handling process was
+	- identify necessary improvements to existing security controls and practices